 How to Boost Your CGPA (Quick Tips)

 Improving your cumulative average is a marathon, not a sprint.
-By implementing these high-impact habits, you can steadily climb the 4.0 scale and open doors to better opportunities.you can also use our GPA calculator to simulate how different grade improvements will affect your overall CGPA, helping you set realistic goals for each semester.
+By implementing these high-impact habits, you can steadily climb the 4.0 scale and open doors to better opportunities.you can Calculate your single-semester GPA to simulate how different grade improvements will affect your overall CGPA, helping you set realistic goals for each semester.

 1. Attendance of Every Class